> Alice Oakleaf Hydrangea - 1.5 gallon

 Alabama oakleafs.
 We are blessed.
 Let us plant.
 This is another discovery from the sand hills area of Alabama and one of the smallest of the native oakleaf hydrangeas that we know.
 Hydrangea quercifolia ’Pee Wee’ grows to about 4’ with a wider spread.
 The bloom is a cone of white flowers, the sepals periwinkle like.
 Tardily deciduous with deep red fall foliage if grown in enough sun.
 Early season, sun to bright shade.
 Zones 6-9.

 There is no other oakleaf like Hydrangea quercifolia ’Snowflake’.
 Period.
 Line up the lot and look closely at them in bloom.
 It’s obvious (and we grow the best of the rest).
 The multiple bracts of this sterile form give the appearance of double flowers that continue to open at the base, ever elongating the dramatic flower head.
 Blooms can reach 12-15".
 Part shade and a native!
 Early summer bloom for us in GA.
 These are absolutely the real plant, our cuttings came from the original stock block at Snowflake Nursery in AL (Thanks to the Aldridges!) and now from the 30 or so stock plants we’ve planted in the garden around the nursery.
 This is by far our largest selling plant and no matter how many we grow we sell out, every season.
 I guess that’s a seller’s paradise.
 We keep growing more and it’s never enough.
 That tells us something.
 And you too.
+Get one or more for your garden; you won’t be disappointed.
 Zones 6-9.

 > Wade Mahlke Oakleaf - trade gallon